5 releases (3 breaking)

 Simple Arithmetic Interpreter

-Build Status License: MIT OR Apache-2.0 rust 1.44+ required
+Build Status License: MIT OR Apache-2.0 rust 1.70+ required no_std supported

-Links: Docs on docs.rs crate docs (master) changelog
+Links: Docs on docs.rs crate docs (master)

 This library provides a simple interpreter, which can be used for some grammars recognized by arithmetic-parser, e.g., integer-, real-, complex-valued and modular arithmetic.
 (Both built-in integer types and big integers from num-bigint are supported.)
-The interpreter provides support for native functions, which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native if / loop functions).
+The interpreter provides support for native functions, which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native if / while functions).
 Native functions and opaque reference types allow effectively embedding the interpreter into larger Rust applications.

 The interpreter is somewhat opinionated on how to interpret language features (e.g., in terms of arithmetic ops for tuple / object arguments).
 On the other hand, handling primitive types is fully customizable, just like their parsing in arithmetic-parser.
 The primary goal is to be intuitive for simple grammars (such as the aforementioned real-valued arithmetic).